-Striking a tiny ball with a small club face at the end of a long shaft is the respectable skill of the golf swing.
+Striking a tiny ball with a small clubface at the end of a long shaft is the respectable skill of the golf swing.
 Making that tiny ball travel the distance and direction intended requires great skill as well as good body position technique with sufficient specific golf flexibility throughout the full range of motion.

 Let’s get into the golf swing of things; the arms move through a large range of motion while linking the golf club and the power-generating torso of the golfer.
 The golf swing involves 5 phases: the backswing, the downswing, acceleration, early follow-through and late follow-through.
-With each phase requiring an evolving recruitment of muscle activity and fluid technique there is risk of soft tissue damage throughout the full swing movement.
+With each phase requiring evolving recruitment of muscle activity and fluid technique, there is a risk of soft tissue damage throughout the full swing movement.

 The original golf swing is said to have evolved in Scotland some hundred years ago.
-Modern equipment and material as well as advancement in performance technique has led to the 'modern golf wing' changing the dynamics of required golf flexibility.
+Modern equipment and material as well as advancement in performance technique have led to the 'modern golf wing' changing the dynamics of required golf flexibility.

 Rather than rotating the shoulders and hips as fully as was practised in the original swing, the modern approach restricts the hip turn and uses a larger shoulder turn in order to build torque and power through the lower back and shoulder muscles.
 The specifics of required golf flexibility has changed somewhat it would seem.

-The difference in rotational angle formed between the hips and shoulders at the top of the backswing is believed to provide greater accuracy and driving distance.
-However this greater angular displacement of the spine is thought to be the significant cause of injury for players, both low handicapper and high handicapper.
+The difference in the rotational angle formed between the hips and shoulders at the top of the backswing is believed to provide greater accuracy and driving distance.
+However, this greater angular displacement of the spine is thought to be the significant cause of injury for players, both low handicapper and high handicapper.

 Another important consideration is the relative effort of the golf swing.
-It is believed that if a player tries to 'hit' the ball, where the focus is on the impact of club-face with ball, the resulting tension in the hands raises the risk for injury.
+It is believed that if a player tries to 'hit' the ball, where the focus is on the impact of club-face with the ball, the resulting tension in the hands raises the risk for injury.